dsorato/MCSQ_compiling/docs/source/annotation.rst

-Data annotation methods (EVS, ESS and SHARE)
+Data alignment and annotation methods (EVS, ESS and SHARE)
 ==========================================